FaixaTheGutipoka/CSE331-ARM-Assembler-Data-Processing-Instructions-V-Python-3-/README.md

 ## 👨‍💻 Maintainer
-Developed and maintained by **Labiba Faiza Karim** Contributions and forks are welcome.
-If you'd like to submit fixes or enhancements, feel free to open an issue or a pull request.
+Developed and maintained by **Labiba Faiza Karim**

-## 🌐 Connect
 For queries or collaboration, reach out at:
 - **Email**: [karim.labibafaiza2002@gmail.com]
 - **LinkedIn**: [https://www.linkedin.com/in/labiba-faiza-karim-6057b8217/]